SeanHRN/krita-renpy-scripter/README.md

 # Known Issues
  - The calculator's dimensions don't automatically update when the canvas's size changes, for example, upon cropping.
 I don't know of a signal to handle that.
+ - The main example in the manual is outdated because it was made before the Batch Exporter allowed non-whole numbers \
+for scale percentage.
+I will make a new example.

 # Feedback
 Do you have suggestions on how to make the plugin better?
 Are there any commonly-used templates that you want to see as export options?
 Let me know here.